 What is the role of the IPRC?

-The IPRC is an autonomous body that awards professional recognition to research managers in Africa.
+The IPRC is an autonomous body that awards professional recognition to research managers in Africa, in particular.

-- To conduct peer-review and to confer professional status based on prior learning and experience of research managers substantiated through a portfolio of evidence.
+- To conduct peer reviews and to confer professional status on research managers, based on prior learning and experience substantiated through a portfolio of evidence

-- To allocate training points to research management training events for the purpose of continuing education.
+- To allocate continuing professional development points for attending research management training events

-- To advance and promote the professional recognition programme and research management as a profession.
+- To advance and promote the professional recognition programme, as well as research management as a profession

-The work of the IPRC is organised under three sub-committees:
+The work of the IPRC is structured according to three subcommittees.

 Technical Review Committee (TRC)

-- Oversee the quality of and standards for professional recognition of research managers.
+- Oversees the quality of, and standards for professional recognition of research managers.

-- Provide ongoing advice to the IPRC on the design, content and assessment processes supporting the professional recognition of research managers.
+- Provides ongoing advice to the IPRC on the design and content of assessment processes supporting the professional recognition of research managers.

-- Perform technical reviews of applications for professional recognition.
+- Performs technical reviews of applications for professional recognition.

-- Provide feedback to applicants whose applications do not meet the requirements.
+- Provides feedback to applicants whose applications did not meet the requirements.

-- Provide advice to successful applicants on their further professional development.
+- Provides advice to successful applicants on their further professional development.

 Training Endorsement Committee (TEC)

-- Oversee the criteria to qualify training events for the award of training points for research management.
+- Oversees the criteria to recognise training events for awarding training points for research management.

-- Review research management training events and allocate training points.
+- Reviews research management training events and allocates trainig points.

-- Advise on prior training requirements for the portfolio of evidence for professional recognition and for the maintenance of the professional status.
+- Advises on prior training requirements for the portfolio of evidence for professional recognition and for maintaining the professional status.

 Advocacy Committee (AC)

-- Act as stewards and ambassadors for the IPRC, the professional recognition programme and the Professional Competency Framework (PCF) as the underlying basis for research management professional development in Africa.
+- Acts as stewards and ambassadors for the IPRC, the professional recognition programme and the PCF as the underlying basis for the professional development of research management in Africa.

-- Raise awareness and promote the IPRC and the professional recognition programme across Africa and beyond.
+- Raises awareness and promotes the IPRC and the professional recognition programme across Africa and beyond.

-- Advocate on behalf of the IPRC for research management and the recognition of research managers as professionals.
+- Advocates on behalf of the IPRC for research management and the recognition of research managers as professionals.

-- Offer advice and information to the IPRC on issues related to the promotion and advancement of the work of the IPRC and the professional recognition programme
+- Offers advice and information to the IPRC on issues related to the promotion and advancement of the work of the IPRC and the professional recognition programme.

-- Provide advice and information to the IPRC on their involvement in the advancement of research management.
+- Provides advice and information to the IPRC on their involvement in the advancement of research management.

 Who serves on the IPRC?

-- Individuals who serve in the position of Pro or Deputy Vice-Chancellor for Research (or equivalent).
+- Individuals who serve in the position of pro- or deputy vice-chancellor of research (or equivalent)

-- Individuals who serves in the position of Director of a Research Office (or equivalent) at a university or a research institution.
+- Individuals who serve in the position of director of a research office (or equivalent) at a university or a research institution

-- Co-opted members, with experience in research management, as per the requirements of mandate and assignments
+- Co-opted members with experience in research managementaccording to the requirements of the mandate and assignments

 - A member of the SARIMA Professional Recognition Committee (IPRC Secretariat)

-*Two members are appointed in category 1-3- one from the Southern African region and one from the rest of the Pan-African region.
+Note: Two members are appointed in categories 1 to 3: one from the Southern African region and one from the rest of the Pan-African region.

 What are the benefits of being a member of the IPRC?

-- Sense of accomplishment to see individuals develop as professionals.
+- A sense of accomplishment to see individuals develop as professionals